jetsetta/MuseumOutdoor/README.md

 Our first iteration included:

-  * Landing page explaining the goals and features of the app
+  * Landing page explaining the goals and features of the app.
-  * Featured art
+  * Featured art.
-  * Map with location of all saved art
+  * Map with location of all saved art.
-  * Ability to create new users
+  * Ability to create new users.
-  * Save user data
+  * Ability to save user data.
-  * Sign In to user profiles
+  * Sign In to user profiles.
   * Profiles that include profile picture, contact information, art location and maps.
+  * Ability to add and remove murals.

 ## Our Stretch Goals